Driver License Agreement

 In the United States, the Driver License Agreement (DLA) is an interstate compact written by the Joint Executive Board of the Driver License Compact (DLC) and the Non-Resident Violator Compact (NRVC) with staff support provided by the American Association of Motor Vehicle Administrators (AAMVA).
-The DLA requires all states to honor licenses issued by other member states, report traffic convictions to the licensing state, prohibit a member state from confiscating an out-of-state driver's license or jailing an out-of-state driver for a minor violation; and maintain a complete driver's history, including withdrawals and traffic convictions including those committed in non-DLA states.
+The DLA requires all states to honor licenses issued by other member states, report traffic convictions to the licensing state, prohibit a member state from confiscating an out-of-state driver's license or jailing an out-of-state driver for a minor violation, and maintain a complete driver's history, including withdrawals and traffic convictions, including those committed in non-DLA states.

 When a DLA member state receives a report concerning its drivers from a non-DLA member state, the member state will be required to treat the report the same as if it came from a member state.
-As with the previous compacts, the DLA requires a state to post all out-of-state traffic convictions to the driver's record, and a state must apply its own laws to all out-of-state convictions.
-As with the previous compacts, the DLA allows other jurisdictions to access motor vehicle records, in accordance with the Drivers' Privacy Protection Act (DPPA), and to transfer the driver's history if the driver transfers their license.
+As with the previous compacts, the DLA requires a state to post all out-of-state traffic convictions to the driver's record and to apply its own laws to all out-of-state convictions.
+As with the previous compacts, the DLA allows other jurisdictions to access motor vehicle records in accordance with the Drivers' Privacy Protection Act (DPPA) and to transfer the driver's history when the driver transfers their license.

 The DLA has some changes from the NRVC.
-Unlike the NRVC, under the DLA, adverse action can be taken against a driver for not responding to violations such as equipment violations, registration violations, parking violations, and weight limit violations.
-Other changes from the NRVC are that in order for a driver to keep their license under the NRVC, they just had to respond to the citation by paying the fine.
-With the DLA, the driver must comply with any order from the out of state court.
+Unlike the NRVC, under the DLA, an adverse action can be taken against a driver for failing to respond to violations, including equipment, registration, parking, and weight limit violations.
+Other changes from the NRVC are that, to keep their license, drivers just had to respond to the citation by paying the fine.
+Under the DLA, the driver must comply with any order from an out-of-state court.
 An example would be a driver from Arizona getting cited for tinted windows while traveling through Virginia, even though the tinted windows are legal in Arizona.
-The driver is ordered to fix the tint to meet Virginia law even though the driver left Virginia.
-Under the NRVC, to retain said license, the driver just pays the fine, but with DLA, the driver must do what the court says including paying a fine, but also fixing vehicle equipment, and/or community service.
+The driver is ordered to fix the tint to comply with Virginia law, even though the driver has left Virginia.
+Under the NRVC, to retain said license, the driver pays the fine.
+Still, with DLA, the driver must do what the court says, including paying a fine, fixing vehicle equipment, and/or performing community service.